+Relative Hazard(d)

-Relative Hazard (d) = $\exp(Cox Duration Coefficient \times \log(d)) = d^{Cox Duration Coefficient}$
+$$= \exp(Cox Duration Coefficient \times \log(d))$$

+$$= d^{Cox Duration Coefficient}$$

+(3.2)

 There are two ways that will be discussed to create severity distributions using this information.
 Before we explain the first method, we first need to mention that if an empirical survival curve is generated from claim data using the Kaplan-Meier method, and this survival function is then converted to a PDF and fitted with MLE, as explained, the parameters will match those that would be obtained from fitting the claim data directly with MLE.
 (This can be confirmed via simulation as well.)
 The first way involves first calculating the empirical survival curve at the base duration, where the base duration is the duration that is assigned a coefficient of zero in the Cox model.
-To do this, instead of using the probably more familiar Kaplan-Meier method to calculate the empirical survival function.
+To do this, instead of using the probably more familiar Kaplan-Meier method to calculate the empirical survival function, we use the Nelson-Aalen method to calculate the empirical cumulative hazard function.
 As a note on the Nelson-Aalen method, calculating the cumulative hazard and then taking the negative of the natural logarithms to convert to a survival function will produce very similar values to the survival values produced from the Kaplan-Meier method.
-The Nelson-Aalen estimate is equal
+The Nelson-Aalen estimate is equal to where $d_i$ is the number of events in each interval and $n_i$ is the number of total risks that exist at each interval.
+To calculate the hazard at the base duration using the coefficients from the Cox model, the following formula can be used:

-5 For a longer explanation, see Fox 2002.
+For a longer explanation, see Fox (2002).